Segence/docker-hadoop/README.md

 This is because HDFS creates some data on the first run but stopping it can clean up its state so MapReduce jobs can be ran through YARN afterwards.

+Execute the following commands as `root`:

-1. Start Hadoop: `~/utils/start-hadoop.sh`
+1. Start Hadoop: `service hadoop start`
-2. Stop Hadoop: `~/utils/stop-hadoop.sh`
+2. Stop Hadoop: `service hadoop stop`
-3. Start Hadoop again: `~/utils/start-hadoop.sh`
+3. Start Hadoop again: `service hadoop start`

-Restarting HDFS has to be done **every time** it is stopped, otherwise the first MapReduce job will always fail and the cluster will terminate.
+Restarting HDFS has to be done **after formatting the namenode**, otherwise running the first MapReduce job will always fail and the cluster will terminate.

 Verify that the *datanodes* are correctly registered, issue on *namenode*: `hdfs dfsadmin -report`